-Greenland’s far north location gives visitors a unique opportunity to gaze upon the Northern Lights, kayak past glaciers and fish for Arctic char in pristine waters yet to be touched by fishing poles.
+Greenland’s far north location gives visitors a unique opportunity to gaze upon the Northern Lights and the midnight sun, kayak past glaciers and fish for Arctic char in pristine waters yet to be touched by fishing poles.
 Some of the world’s biggest fin whales frolic along the coasts, while many of Greenland’s surprisingly numerous mountains boast some of the world’s most challenging climbing experiences.

 As Greenland has no official property laws, visitors are free to roam wherever they please without fear of trespassing.
 However, guided hikes are helpful in making sure visitors do not venture too far off the beaten path in search of things to do.
 Dog sledding and snowmobiling are the two most popular ways to travel across the territory with no rail or road networks.

 The hiking expeditions offered by F. F. Wilderness Tours last anywhere from a day to a week, and show visitors how to navigate the wilderness the same way the locals have done for centuries.
 Some even let you catch and cook your own food and educate you on which plants are safe to eat.
 Another reputable wilderness adventure company, Black Feather, specializes in hiking trips through South Greenland’s comparatively mild coastal regions.